modmore/docs/en/01_Commerce/v1/10_Users/Register_Resource.md

 ## 3. Tell Commerce you have a Register Resource

-Go to System > System Settings in the manager, and find the `commerce.regsiter_resource` system setting.
+Go to System > System Settings in the manager, and find the `commerce.register_resource` system setting.
 Set its value to the ID of the login resource you created, this will automatically add a link to your sign up page from the user step in the checkout.

 ## 4. Ready to go